ivansofeski/Hackademy-IV-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

+# Important application upgrade instructions

+Major upgrades were implemented after sprint 2.
+If you want have an older development version, you need to run
+    - `git checkout development`
+    - `git pull`
+    - `npm install`

+then rebase your branches with development

 # GIT clone and installation (only for the first start)

 Visual Studio Code open in view menu open Integrated Terminal: